Home Rule Party of Hawaii

-The Hawaiian Independent Party (later renamed the Independent Home Rule Party), was a political party active in Hawaii from 1900 to 1912.
-It was established by Robert Wilcox immediately after the United States annexed the Hawaiian Islands and established the Territory of Hawaii.
-The party was formed due to worries from Native Hawaiians that both the Democratic Party of Hawai‘i and Hawai‘i Republican Party were incapable of representing them.
+The Hawaiian Independent Party (later renamed the Independent Home Rule Party), was a political party active in Hawaii from 1900 to 1912, during which time Hawaii was controlled by the United States and administered as the Territory of Hawaii.
+The Party was established by Robert Wilcox, immediately after the United States annexed the Hawaiian Islands with the Newlands Resolution in 1898 and established the Territory of Hawaii with the Hawaiian Organic Act in 1900.
+The party was formed to represent and advocate for the rights and interests of Native Hawaiians, many of whom were then inclined to believe that both the Democratic Party of Hawai‘i and Hawai‘i Republican Party were yet incapable of representing them.

 Formation

-On June 6, 1900, Robert Wilcox, upon his return from the U.S. continent advocating for native Hawaiian rights in the Organic Act, spoke to a rally sponsored by Hui Aloha ʻĀina and Hui Kalaiʻāina, the two main Hawaiian political clubs.
+On June 6, 1900, Robert Wilcox, returned to Hawaii from the mainland U.S., which he had visited in order to advocate for the inclusion native Hawaiian rights in the Organic Act.
+Upon his return, Wilcox spoke to a rally sponsored by Hui Aloha ʻĀina and Hui Kalaiʻāina, the two main Hawaiian political clubs.
 In his speech, he said, "The question of the restoration of the Monarchy is gone from us forever.
 We are now a people, however, who can vote.
 You all know we have two-thirds of the votes in this country."
-He also advised against racial loyalties, saying, "We are all Americans.
-We should not consider personality."
-On June 7, 1900, the Hawaiian Independent Party was established, its motto being, "Equal Rights for the People".
-Despite its motto, and Wilcox's sentiments, it would remain a racially based party.